Medicare Basics.

 insurance works with Medicare.

-- Page 76 has a table that decodes the Supplemental
+- Page 76 has table of the Supplemental

 (Medigap) plans -- A through N.